DESCRIPTION OF THE COURSES – Summer school 2021

 Constitutional Courts and Fundamental Freedom (4 hours)

-The course aims to discuss some major themes of constitutional law in a comparative way.
-The first topic is about State comparative analysis.
-The State is the subject of great changes throughout the world, and especially in Europe, which question the State’s legal categories.
-The second theme deals with the transformations of political regimes.
-There is a strengthening of the executive power to the detriment of the national Parliaments all around the world (in Africa, in Latin America, in Europe…).
-This observation asks about the meanings of « the separation of powers » of Montesquieu.
-Finally, the course will focus on constitutional justice and the protection of fundamental rights.
-Traditional models of constitutional justice are evolving and becoming mixed.
+The course aims is to discuss some major themes of constitutional law in a comparative way.
+The course will focus on constitutional justice and the protection of fundamental rights.
+Traditional models of constitutional justice (American and European one) are evolving and becoming mixed.
 It will be necessary to determine whether this allows of a better protection of fundamental rights.
+The course will compare the procedures for the protection of fundamental rights, through the French case and foreign examples.

 International Family Property Law (8 hours)